Physical Therapy/Therapist (PT)

 PT 724, BASICS OF PATIENT MANAGEMENT, 5 Credits

-Explores the theory and principles of patient care skills, emphasizing techniques used to mobilize individuals in inpatient settings.
-Models and develops patient management, basic mobility skills (bed mobility, transfers, assisted locomotion), range of motion, and long-term positioning programs for individuals with various impairments.
-Incorporates body mechanics and ergonomics principles of each skill.
+Explores the theory and principles of patient care skills, emphasizing techniques often used to mobilize individuals in inpatient settings.
+Models and develops patient management, basic mobility skills (e.g., bed mobility, transfers, assisted locomotion) and long-term positioning programs for individuals with various impairments.
+Teaches body mechanics and ergonomic principles and incorporates consistent practice during labs.
 Techniques for stress reduction management are introduced.
 Presents equipment used in the acute care environment (“lines and tubes”) and infection control procedures.
 Emphasizes peer collaboration and skill practice.

 PT 725, FOUNDATIONS OF CLINICAL BIOMECHANICS, 4 Credits